-To our knowledge, the first LM approach to music IR was done in the monophonic domain [28].
-Other recent techniques, which also take the LM approach (though without always explicitly stating it), apply 1^{st} -order Markov modeling to monophonic note sequences [32, 17].
-Further work extends the modeling to the polyphonic domain, using both 0^{th} and 1^{st} -order Markov models of raw note simultaneities to represent scores [4].
+To our knowledge, the first LM approach to music IR was done in the monophonic domain (Pickens, 2000).
+Other recent techniques, which also take the LM approach (though without always explicitly stating it), apply 1st-order Markov modeling to monophonic note sequences (Rand & Birmingham, 2001; Hoos et al., 2001).
+Further work extends the modeling to the polyphonic domain, using both 0th and 1st-order Markov models of raw note simultaneities to represent scores (Birmingham et al., 2001).

-4. SYSTEM OVERVIEW
+4. System overview

 The goal of this system is to take polyphonic audio queries and return polyphonic symbolic pieces of music, highly ranked, which are relevant to the given query.
-This is done in a number of stages, as outlined in Figure 1.
+This is done in a number of stages, as outlined in Figure 1 [System overview].